 What it boils down to

-Here you can pick up two excellent cards with incredible welcome bonuses, while earning 1.5-3x points per dollar spent, and getting great car rental, travel, and cell phone coverage.
+Here you can pick up two excellent cards (for a total of $95 in annual fees) with incredible welcome bonuses, while earning 1.5-3x points per dollar spent, and getting great car rental, travel, and cell phone coverage.

 Amex: Blue Business Plus & Business Gold Rewards

-- The American Express® Business Gold Card: Earn 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.*
+- The American Express® Business Gold Card: offers 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership*

-These welcome bonuses aren’t quite as generous as their Chase alternatives, though these cards are generally also a bit easier to get approved for.
+Obviously collectively these aren’t quite as generous as their Chase counterparts, though these cards are generally also easier to get approved for.

-- The American Express® Business Gold Card has a $295 annual fee (Rates & Fees)
+- The Business Gold Card has a $295 annual fee (Rates & Fees)

-- The Blue Business Plus Credit Card has no annual fee (Rates & Fees)
+- The Blue Business Plus Card has no annual fee (Rates & Fees)

-With this card combo you’re paying a hefty $295 in annual fees, but as long as your business has substantial spend in certain categories, this could be more than worthwhile long-term.
+With this card combo, you’re paying a hefty $295 in annual fees, but as long as your business has substantial spending in certain categories, this could be more than worthwhile long-term.

-- The American Express® Business Gold Card, offers 4X Membership Rewards® points on the 2 select categories where your business spent the most each month.
-The 4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year.
+- The Business Gold Card offers 4x Membership Rewards points on the two select categories where your business spent the most each month.
+The 4x points apply to the first $150,000 in combined purchases from these two categories each calendar year.
 The bonus categories are as follows:

 - Airfare purchased directly from airlines